thanos-io/thanos/docs/contributing/coding-style-guide.md

 #### Clean Defer Only if Function Fails

 There is a way to sacrifice defer in order to properly close all on each error.
-Repetitions makes it easier to make error and forget something when changing the code, so on-error deferring is doable:
+Repetition makes it easier to make an error and forget something when changing the code, so on-error deferring is doable:

 <table>